-Students who select an area of specialization must take a minimum of nine credit hours from the technical electives listed under the respective area of specialization below.
+Students who select an area of specialization must take a minimum of nine credit hours from the following technical electives listed under the respective area of specialization.
+Three additional credit hours may be any 400-level CAE course taken with prior approval of the student's advisor and chair.